Patient Guide

 Our Pledge:

 Harrisburg Medical Center is dedicated to protecting your medical information.
-We are required by law to maintain the privacy of protected health information and to provide you with this Notice of our legal duties and privacy practices with respect to protected health information.
-Harrisburg Medical Center is required by law to abide by the terms of this Notice, and we reserve the right to change the terms of this Notice, making any revision applicable to all the protected health information we maintain.
-If Harrisburg Medical Center revises the terms of this Notice, it will post a revised notice at the Hospital and will make paper copies of this Notice of Privacy Practices for Protected Health Information available upon request.
+We are required by law to maintain the privacy of protected health information and to provide you with this notice of our legal duties and privacy practices with respect to protected health information.
+Harrisburg Medical Center is required by law to abide by the terms of this notice, and we reserve the right to change the terms of this notice, making any revision applicable to all the protected health information we maintain.
+If Harrisburg Medical Center revises the terms of this notice, it will post a revised notice at the hospital, on our website, and will make paper copies of this Notice of Privacy Practices for Protected Health Information available upon request.

 Uses And Disclosures Of Your Medical Information:

 Harrisburg Medical Center will use your medical information as part of rendering patient care.
-For example, your medical information may be used by the health care professional treating you, by the business office to process your payment for the services rendered and by administrative personnel reviewing the quality and appropriateness of the care you received.
+For example, your medical information may be used by the health care professionals treating you, by the Business Office to process your payment for the services rendered and by Administrative personnel reviewing the quality and appropriateness of the care you received.

-- Unless you object, and with the exception of Behavioral Health Patients, Harrisburg Medical Center may use or disclose your medical information to notify a family member, a personal representative or another person responsible for your care, of your location, general condition or death.
+• Unless you object, and with the exception of Behavioral Health Patients, we may disclose, when appropriate, to family members, other relatives, a close friend or any other person you identify, the medical information directly relevant to such person’s involvement with your care.
+We may also use or disclose your medical information to notify a family member, a personal representative or another person responsible for your care, of your location, general condition or death.

-- Harrisburg Medical Center may disclose your medical information to a public or private entity for the purpose of coordinating with that entity to assist in disaster relief efforts.
+• We may disclose your medical information to a public or private entity for the purpose of coordinating with that entity to assist in disaster relief efforts or notify family and friends of your location or condition in a disaster.
+We will provide you with an opportunity to agree or object to such a disclosure whenever we practically can do so.

-- Harrisburg Medical Center may disclose your medical information for law enforcement purposes or other specialized governmental functions.
+• We may disclose your medical information for law enforcement purposes or other specialized governmental functions when required to do so by international, federal, state or local law.

-- Harrisburg Medical Center may disclose your medical information due to specialized government functions related to: military and veterans activities, national security and intelligence activities, protective services for the President and others, medical suitability determinations, correctional institutions and other law enforcement custodial situations and covered entities that are government programs providing public benefits
+• We may disclose your medical information due to specialized government functions related to: military and veteran’s activities, national security and intelligence activities, protective services for the President and others, medical suitability determinations, correctional institutions and other law enforcement custodial situations and covered entities that are government programs providing public benefits.

-If you are an organ donor, Harrisburg Medical Center may disclose your medical information to an organ donation or procurement organization.
+• If you are an organ donor, we may disclose your medical information to an organ donation or procurement organization.

-- Harrisburg Medical Center may use or disclose your medical information to prevent or lessen a serious threat to the health or safety of another person or the public.
+• We may use or disclose your medical information to prevent or lessen a serious threat to your health and safety or the health and safety of another person or the public.
+Disclosures, however, will be made only to someone who may be able to help prevent the threat.

-- Harrisburg Medical Center may disclose your medication information as authorized by laws relating to workers’ compensation or similar programs.
+• We may disclose your medical information as authorized by laws relating to workers’ compensation or similar programs.
+These programs provide benefits for work-related injuries or illness.

 Your Rights Regarding Your Medical Information: